Backend Development

 });

-Jobs follow the lifecycle pending -> running -> completed / failed.
-Return a value from onJob to mark as completed; throw to mark as failed.
+Return a value from onJob to mark as completed (archived).
+Throw to mark as failed (deleted).
 Handlers should be idempotent as a best practice.